OpenTreeOfLife/reference-taxonomy/doc/method/method.md

- * Source taxonomy internal node: the children have already been processed (recursively), and are all matched to targets in the union (or, rarely, blocked).
+ * Source taxonomy internal node: the children have already been processed (recursively), and are all matched to targets in the union (or, rarely, blocked, see above).
 The targets are either 'old' (they were already in the union before the merge started) or 'new' (created in the union during the merge process).
-One of the following cases then holds:
+One of the following rules then applies (assuming in each case that none of the previous rules apply):

      * Matched internal node: Attach any new targets to the internal node's alignment target.